forked-lessons/Sprint-Challenge--Advanced-CSS/README.md

 * [X] Add a viewport meta tag to the head of your index.html page

-* [X] [Review the provided home desktop design file](design-files/home-desktop.png).
+* [X] Review the provided home desktop design file](design-files/home-desktop.png).
 You are to build the missing navigation system and header image.
 You have been provided all content necessary in the [index.html file](index.html)

 * [X] Navigation Styles: Use the `navigation.less` file for styling.